illegalprime/super-helpful-and-intelligent-tyrone/README.md

 Super Helpful and Intelligent Tyrone
 ====================================

 A Super Helpful and Intelligent dorm automation system, named Tyrone.
-No specific purpose, other than a to automate a dorm room however we see fit.
+No specific purpose, other than to automate a dorm room however we see fit.

 Expected Operating Conditions:
  - Raspberry Pi Model B rev. 2